pklaus/pi-top-install/README.md

 - Download the repository to your pi-top using the "download zip" button
 - Using the file manager, go to your download folder, right click on "pi-top-install.zip" and choose "Extract here"
 - Open a console window and type the following commands.
-Warning!
-This will upgrade your software using *sudo apt-get upgrade*.
 Answer Yes several times if asked during the installation, which will take several minutes.

 ```
   cd Downloads